Can I Visit York?

 We look forward to welcoming you back!
 See what is open in York.

-Although most legal restrictions will be lifted on July 19th, and many people have been vaccinated, it is still possible to catch and spread COVID-19, even if you are fully vaccinated.
+Although most legal restrictions have been lifted, and many people have been vaccinated, it is still possible to catch and spread COVID-19, even if you are fully vaccinated.
 See further Coronavirus guidance on gov.uk.

-• You will not need to stay 2 metres apart from people you do not live with.
-There will also be no limits on the number of people you can meet.
+• You do not need to stay 2 metres apart from people you do not live with.
+There are also be no limits on the number of people you can meet.

 • However, in order to minimise risk at a time of high prevalence, you should limit the close contact you have with those you do not usually live with, and increase close contact gradually.
 This includes minimising the number, proximity and duration of social contacts.

 • Meet outdoors where possible and let fresh air into homes or other enclosed spaces.

 • The requirement to wear face coverings in law has been lifted.
 However, the Government expects and recommends that people wear face coverings in crowded areas such as public transport.

 COVID-19 spreads through the air by droplets and aerosols that are exhaled from the nose and mouth of an infected person.
 The Government expects and recommends that people wear face coverings in crowded areas such as public transport.